z-amirkhosravi/qtools/README.md

 This project implements some methods of option pricing from quantitative finance, using C++ and python.

-The methods are the binomial tree model, and simple Monte Carlo simulation.
+The methods are several binomial tree models, and simple Monte Carlo simulation.
 The code is mostly in C++, but wrapped as a Python package using Cython.

 To install the Python package, clone the repository, enter the directory, and run: